blocknetdx/documentation/docs/wallet/staking.md

 	1. Fund your staking wallet.
 Skip to step 23 if you don't have an already funded Blocknet wallet, or if you prefer to fund your VPS staking wallet by sending funds to it instead of importing an already funded wallet.
-Otherwise, restore an already funded Blocknet wallet from your home computer to your VPS as follows.:
+Otherwise, import an already funded Blocknet wallet from your home computer to your VPS as follows.:
 		1. Stop the Blocknet daemon on your VPS with the following
         command: